The ads above are Google-sponsored.

-BMW actually specified Never-Seez, in a Service Information Bulletin (SI), misspelling it Never-Seize:
+BMW actually specified Never-Seez, in a Service Information Bulletin (SI), misspelling it Never-Seize in that bulletin:

 So, just what are those numbers?
 BMW issues Service Information Bulletins to BMW dealerships, which are usually entitled Service Information.
 Note the S, and the I. We BMW Wrenches call these bulletins "SI's".
-In February of 1989, BMW issued that SI, under dating order 18 005 89, and the SI had a sequence number of 2335.
+In February of 1989, BMW issued the SI, under dating order 18 005 89, and the SI had a sequence number of 2335.

-What you must not do ... is to lubricate those threads with WD40 or any common oil ...do not do that, because most oils carbonize over time and miles at the exhaust port area due to heat, corrosive fumes, etc. My advice does NOT prevent you from using an oil-in-solvent penetrant for helping to remove a stuck/frozen finned nut ...but all the remaining oil must then be removed, before the threads, etc., are coated with anti-seize compound, & assembled & tightened.
+What you must not do ... is to lubricate those threads with WD40 or any common oil ...do not do that, because most oils carbonize over time and miles at the exhaust port area due to heat, corrosive fumes, etc. My advice does NOT prevent you from using an oil-in-solvent penetrant for helping to remove a stuck/frozen finned nut ...but all the remaining oil must then be removed, before the threads, etc., are coated with anti-seize compound & assembled & tightened.
 Re-stating: It is completely appropriate & acceptable to lubricate the nut threads with anything if you are having problems getting one unscrewed ...but do thoroughly clean off such before proper brush cleaning, anti-seize coating, & tightening.

-What causes the seizing over time & miles is the galling from steel & aluminum contact, plus the slow evaporation & conversion of the binder (carrier) oil of the antiseize compound mixture ....., plus some carbon & corrosive products from combustion byproducts .....& some changes from other smaller effects.
-It is possible that an electrolytic action is also at work, with dissimilar metals.
+What causes seizing over time & miles is the galling from dissimilar metals contact, plus the slow evaporation & conversion of the binder (carrier) oil of the antiseize compound mixture ....., plus some carbon & corrosive products from combustion byproducts .....& some changes from other smaller effects.
+It is possible that an electrolytic action is also at work, from dissimilar metals.